grafana/grafana/docs/sources/features/datasources/influxdb.md

 # Using InfluxDB in Grafana

-Grafana ships with a very feature rich data source plugin for InfluxDB.
-It supports a feature rich query editor, annotation and templating queries.
+Grafana ships with a feature-rich data source plugin for InfluxDB.
+It offers a custom query editor, and support for annotations and templated queries.

 ## Adding the data source